Communote/communote.github.io/doc/dev_how_plugin.md

    }
    ```

-   With the `communote.i18n.getMessage()` function you are able to search for translation message keys.
+   With the `communote.i18n.getMessage()` function you can get a localized text which is identified by the key given as argument.

-2. You need to create a message properties at `src\main\resources\META-INF\resources\i18n` to store the keys with there translation:
+2. You need to create a properties file at `src/main/resources/META-INF/resources/i18n` to store the keys and a translation:
-   * `messages_en.properties` (for the English translation) and insert:
+   * `messages_en.properties` (for the English translation) and insert the following line.
+The keys of the messages of your plugin should be unique so that another developer does not unintentionally overwrite them.

      ````properties
      plugins.communote.tutorial.construction.text=Warning!
 Your Communote is right now under construction.